 The town contracts with Casella Waste Systems for trash pickup and delivery to the transfer station.
 Waste is compacted and hauled, recycled, or otherwise disposed of by the town.
-In the 2001-2002 fiscal year, the town hauled, by truck, about 1,980 tons of solid waste to the MERC facility.
-A Transfer Station fee is charged for a variety of waste items that are not accepted by MERC.
+In 2021, the town disposed of 742.84 tons of municipal solid waste.
 The town has a mandatory separation and recycling program for paper, aluminum, plastics, and other metals.
 Recycling was particularly strong in the early 2000's, but due to market changes it is not always cost effective.
 The transfer station no longer recycles glass for this reason.
 Leaves, wood chips and other composting waste are ground and made available, with a delivery fee, as mulch.
-Items that may need consideration in the next ten years include improved lighting, traffic patterns and volume, increasing population, site modifications that would allow a vehicle capable of hauling larger compacted loads and the limited size of the current site.
+Items that may need consideration in the next ten years include improved lighting, traffic patterns and volume, increasing population, site modifications that would allow a